 The chain reaction:

-Fewer tokens: you pass fewer chunks to the LLM because the top K is actually good
+You pass fewer chunks to the LLM because the top K is actually good.

-Better tokens: the LLM sees the right clauses and authorities instead of near matches
+The LLM sees the right clauses and authorities instead of near matches.

-Lower latency: less context in the prompt reduces end to end time
+Less context in the prompt reduces end to end time.

-Better results: fewer hallucinations, more grounded answers, better user trust
+Fewer hallucinations, more grounded answers, better user trust.

 Where ZeroEntropy’s zerank-2 is uniquely strong